Vietnam (miniseries): Production

 The project was filmed in New South Wales, Australia, and for the month of June 1986 the Vietnam scenes were filmed in Phuket in Thailand.
 Kidman was 19 years old at the time, and Kennedy-Miller, the producers of the series, would later cast her in Dead Calm.

-Vietnam features a host of high caliber Australian television actors.
-Veronica Lang, Barry Otto and Nicholas Eadie (aged 27 at the time) comprised the Goddard family, playing Megan's mother Evelyn, father Douglas and older brother Phil, respectively.
+Vietnam features a host of high-caliber Australian television actors.
+Veronica Lang, Barry Otto, and Nicholas Eadie (aged 27 at the time) comprised the Goddard family, playing Megan's mother Evelyn, father Douglas and older brother Phil, respectively.
 Otto is a five-time nominated Australian Film Institute actor, who built up a solid body of work since his debut in the mid-1970s.
 Playing Evelyn is Veronica Lang, an English actress who was a familiar face on TV screens in England and Australia from 1965.
 She starred in Winners alongside Kidman in 1985, playing Alison Trig.
-Both Barry Otto and Veronica Lang also starred in Aussie soap A Country Practice, in which Kidman also appeared.
+Both Barry Otto and Veronica Lang also starred in the Aussie soap A Country Practice, in which Kidman also appeared.
 Playing the pivotal role of Phil, Megan's older brother who gets drafted into the army, is Nicholas Eadie.

 Reception

-The first episode of Vietnam was broadcast in Australia on 23 February 1987, and received some positive reviews from the Australian press.
+The first episode of Vietnam was broadcast in Australia on 23 February 1987, and received positive reviews from the Australian press.
 Reviews praised the show's accuracy in portraying society's changing attitudes towards the war, as well as the family dynamic and character development.
 "There is much to admire and little to criticize in Vietnam.
 Personal relationships inside and outside the family and the shift in society's attitudes have been penetratingly and evocatively observed.
 All the characters, including the South Vietnamese for once, have been given an empathetic point of view," wrote The Age on the day of the show's premiere.
-The paper added that, "The direction elicits absolutely involving performances from a top-drawer cast who endow the piece with subtle flourishes and delightful finishing touches."
+The paper added that "The direction elicits absolutely involving performances from a top-drawer cast who endow the piece with subtle flourishes and delightful finishing touches."
 In another review a few days later, the paper added – "Especially fine are Nicholas Eadie as Phil, beginning as a finely crafted ordinary bloke and ending as a man who has experienced too much, and Nicole Kidman as the little sister who grows up.
 It is their relationship, brother and sister, which holds the whole thing together."